 America is facing four years of fear and hate.
 But our daily actions, even those of us who don’t live there, can alter the course of what could become a nation that is even more deeply broken than it is now.
 You can show public support for refugees, immigrants, people of colour, and women.
 You can support organizations that fight for human rights.
 You can keep fighting, or start fighting.

 One of my all-time favourite musicians, Leonard Cohen, died this week as well.
 Have a listen to my most loved song by one of the best artists of our time in his honour.
-I listen to this song every evening as I do blog and recipe related work and it is so poignant and beautiful.
+I listen to this song most evenings as I do blog and recipe related work and it is so poignant and beautiful.

 Let’s move on to the recipe.